they / them / their

 Hogan Seidel is an interdisciplinary media artist working in the traditions of experimental film, photochemical abstraction, and collage.
 They examine queer, southern, religious identity through the plastic medium of celluloid.
 Torn from the swamps of Florida, Hogan now resides in Boston where they live with their partner and dog, Meatloaf.

 Hogan’s practice is based on the integrity of the filmic medium.
-Focusing on what truths lie in the cracks between emulsion, what awareness comes from chemical abstraction, and what hope is birthed form flecks of silver halide distributed across acetate, puncture by a machine, photons pressed through it.
+Focusing on what truths lie in the cracks between emulsion, what awareness comes from chemical abstraction, and what hope is born from flecks of silver halide distributed across acetate, punctured by a machine, photons pressed through it.

 In this collage of image and chemistry they hope to use earthly materials to build unworldly maximalist landscapes.